Looking back on our history of providing “traditional” BVFLS work, we’ve enjoyed the long-time luxury of complacency.

 - Performed once-and-done (no recurring revenue).

-The ramification is that when times change—for whatever reason—and our core BVFLS services are not in high demand, we likely have nothing else to offer … nothing else to complete … nothing else to perform.
+The ramification is that when times or events change—for whatever reason—and our core BVFLS services are not in high demand, we may think we have nothing else to offer … nothing else to complete … nothing else to perform.

-Many practitioners I talk to are focused on surviving through the rest of 2020.
+Many practitioners I talk to are focused on surviving through the next two quarters.